Alliance Israélite Universelle: Schools

 The Alliance founded a free school in Jerusalem in 1868.
 This was followed by Mikveh Israel near Jaffa in 1870.
 In 1882 a secondary school for boys was established in Jerusalem.
 Amin al-Husseini was one of their pupils.
 The original building on Jaffa Road was demolished after 1967.

-In 1903 the Zionist group Bnei Moshe were to be given a grant to open a school but the funding was withdraw due to Beni Moshe's insistence that lessons should be in Hebrew.
-The following year the Alliance donated the property which later became Neve Zedak (girls) and Gymnasia Hezliya (boys) schools.
+In 1903, the Zionist group Bnei Moshe was to be given a grant to open a school but the funding was withdrawn due to Beni Moshe's insistence that lessons should be in the Hebrew language.
+The following year the Alliance donated the property which later became Neve Tzedek (girls) and Gymnasia Hezliya (boys) schools.
 In 1906 the Alliance opened a secondary school for girls in Jerusalem.

-By 1900, Alliance Israelite Universelle was operating 100 schools with a combined student population of 26,000.
-Its greatest efforts were concentrated in Morocco, Tunisia and Turkey.
-French was the third most popular foreign language spoken in Palestine by 1914.
+By 1900, Alliance Israélite Universelle was operating 100 schools with a combined student population of 26,000.
+Its greatest efforts were concentrated in Morocco, Tunisia, and Turkey.
 After decades of teaching in French exclusively, the schools began teaching Hebrew to their students after the eleventh Zionist Congress insisted, amidst the modern revival of the Hebrew language, that it be included in the curriculum.

 In 1912 the Alliance had 71 schools for boys and 44 for girls, with schools in Baghdad, Jerusalem, Tangier, Istanbul, Beirut, Cairo, Damascus and Salonica.
-For Jews it was the chief provider of modern education.
+For Jews, it was the chief provider of modern education.